smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 element.

 In the second example, we precompute the collection of subcomponents and hold on to them with a local constant.
-We then construct a collection of real values of value 1.0 for each subcomponent that satisfies the `has_property` constraint function, then perform the summation of the resulting `real` (list) collection, and divide it by the size of the
+We then construct a list of real values of value 1.0 for each subcomponent that satisfies the `has_property` constraint function, then perform the summation of the resulting `real` (list) collection, and divide it by the size of the